pythonlearner1025/PaddleHelix/README.md

 ## Latest News
+`2024.08.15` PaddleHelix released the codes and model parameters of HelixFold3, biomolecular structure prediction replicating the capabilities of AlphaFold3.
+HelixFold3 achieves accuracy comparable to AlphaFold3 in predicting the structures of the conventional ligands, nucleic acids, and proteins.
+The initial release of HelixFold3 is available as open source on GitHub for academic research, promising to advance biomolecular research and accelerate discoveries.
+Refer to [codes](./apps/protein_folding/helixfold3) for more details.

 `2024.05.23` PaddleHelix released the codes of HelixDock, a pre-training model on large-scale generated docking conformations to unlock the potential of protein-ligand structure prediction, significantly improving prediction accuracy and generalizability.
 Please refer to [paper]([https://arxiv.org/abs/2310.13913) and [codes](./apps/molecular_docking/helixdock) for more details.
-Welcome to [PaddleHelix website](https://paddlehelix.baidu.com/app/drug/helix-dock/forecast)to try out the structure prediction online service.
+Welcome to [PaddleHelix website](https://paddlehelix.baidu.com/app/drug/helix-dock/forecast) to try out the structure prediction online service.

 `2024.05.13` Paper "Multi-purpose RNA Language Modeling with Motif-aware Pre-training and Type-guided Fine-tuning" is accepted by Nature Machine Intelligence.
 Please refer to [paper](https://www.nature.com/articles/s42256-024-00836-4) and [codes](https://github.com/CatIIIIIIII/RNAErnie) for more details.